AY2025/26 Semester 1

 New members (CFA1101B Performing Arts in Practice (Dance) 1)

-Students who are unable to attend “Rhythm and Flow” will be required to attend a ‘live’ audition on 6 August 2024.
-Sign up for the audition HERE.
+Students who are unable to attend the Freshman Orientation Programme will be required to attend an audition on 14 August 2025.
+Sign-up for the audition here.

 CFA2101B Performing Arts in Practice (Dance) 2

-Students who have passed CFA1101B can register for CFA2101B HERE for direct course allocation.
-Selection via CourseReg is not required.
+Students who have passed CFA1101B can register for CFA2101B via CourseReg from Round 1.

 CFA3101B Performing Arts in Practice (Dance) 3

-Students who have passed CFA2101B can register for CFA3101B HERE for direct course allocation.
-Selection via CourseReg is not required.
+Students who have passed CFA2101B can register for CFA3101B via CourseReg from Round 1.

 CFA3220 Intercultural Choreography Lab (4 Units, year-long)